 I stayed with Ruth in Wetmore that night.
 She’s an EMT who was working nearby with Team Rubicon the day my accident occurred.
 Ruth actually heard the driver’s tires screech as they swerved around me from their worksite that day and had been checking in on me since.
 It’s been truly eye-opening, the amount of generosity I’ve encountered.
 ‘Thankful’ doesn’t even make a dent in defining it…

 On September 11th, I flew Southeast to Nashville on Southwest Airlines.
 All remaining gear arrived shortly after my plane landed.
-Spending the day unloading an impeccably fine-tuned loadout from cardboard boxes and padded envelopes was a bummer.
+I spent the day unloading an impeccably fine-tuned loadout from cardboard boxes and padded envelopes.
 After washing and drying my sun-bleached clothing, I smelled each shirt in search of a specific ‘scent’, but it was now gone.
 It’s not a bad smell or a good one – not even a human one.
 It’s this distinct scent from being on the road.
 From being ‘out there’… I miss ending each day having breathed air I’d never breathed before.
 I miss sleeping in a new place each night and waking up not knowing where I’ll end up.

 My Kona Sutra was delivered safely via Fed Ex.
 Tom was awesome and was all about our selfie, haha… After having a private moment with my bicycle, I opened the box to check out the packing job.
 Wow, Great Divide Bike Shop does not mess around with their quality – inside the box looked like the most successful game of Tetris ever played.
 So impressive, and not a single scratch anywhere!
 Many thanks again to Lee & his staff!!